petershawky/Jodel-QA-Challenge/README.md

 ## Delivery

-Fork this repo and once you're done send us a pull request.
-The result should be a repository on Github with instructions how to run tests.
+Fork this repo and once you're done send us a link to your own Github repo with instructions on how to run tests.

+Please **do not send us a pull request**!
+Instead just send us the link with your solution over email and we'll take it from there.

 ## Talk to us